Human Resources

 Health management challenges and goals

 We have formulated and are implementing a Health Management Strategy Map that clarifies the link between investing in Health Management and the effectiveness of measures.
 To address the management issue of realizing a company in which employees can work comfortably and are healthy and energetic in both their mind and body, we are aiming to achieve this goal by improving the lifestyle habits of "meals," "exercise," and "smoking," with the aim of "reducing the number of obese people to prevent lifestyle-related diseases."
-Through internal communications using Health Management Strategy Map, we will promote awareness of Health Management promotion activities for employees and their families.
+By using the "Health Management Strategy Map" for internal communication, we will promote understanding and awareness of health management initiatives among employees and their families, in collaboration with industrial health staff, the health insurance association, and employee representatives.

 Approach to Health Issues | Key Targets |